Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Infinitesimal transformation

-In order to work out the particular form of the conserved Noether current $\tilde{j}_{\mathrm{N}}^{\mu}$ which is associated with infinitesimal chart transitions, the generating function for the corresponding \emph{infinitesimal} canonical transformation needs to be set up first.
-To this end, a local parameter vector $h^{\mu}(x)$ is introduced, which defines the \emph{infinitesimal local diffeomorphism} $x^{\mu}\mapsto X^{\mu}$ between two charts of a manifold $M$
+In order to work out the particular form of the Noether current $\tilde{j}_{\mathrm{N}}^{\,\mu}$ which is associated with an invariance of a given field theory under \emph{active} diffeomorphisms, the generating function for the corresponding \emph{infinitesimal} canonical transformation needs to be set up first.
+To this end, a local parameter vector $h^{\mu}(x)$ is introduced, which defines the (active) \emph{infinitesimal local diffeomorphism} $x^{\mu}\mapsto X^{\mu}$ on a manifold $M$:

-with $\epsilon\ll1$ and Lie group generators $L_{h}$, which represents a vector field on the manifold.
-To first order in $\epsilon$, the spacetime dependent coefficients of~(\ref{eq:gen-conn-coeff}) are then expressed according to
+with $\epsilon\ll1$ and $L_{h}$ the Lie algebra generators of the diffeomorphism group of $M$.
+To first order in $\epsilon$, the spacetime dependent coefficients of~(\ref{eq:gen-conn-coeff}) are then expressed as